What is Tantric Hatha Yoga?

 - Working with the Chakras: the energy centers of the body

 - Working with Adhikara: progressive refinement and development as far as our own energy and essence is concerned.
 We move from “I am this body” (a material approach) to see the self as energy “I am this life force, prana, energy” to no “I” and just boundless consciousness.

 - Awakens Shakti (Kundalini): the primal forces of evolution and spirit

 - Fortification: ensure that the body is a fit vehicle for divine energy to express itself

 - A great practice for any level, as only beginning to intermediate poses are typically offered

 Hatha Yoga, historically is considered a later development of the Tantric Yoga tradition and was developed as a fundamental enhancement or way of creating a foundation to pursue the more subtle practice of the Tantric systems.

 Hatha Yoga is also a slower practice, where one pose is completed, and then another is explored – without being linked into a faster flow with one breath to one movement.
 There might be some pulsations throughout, but solely for the purpose of warming up major muscle groups prior to the practice of a specific asana.

-Poses in Hatha Yoga are held for longer (a couple rounds of breath) allowing you to explore alignment, increasing range of movement, building stability into the physical body, and improving your proprioception.
+Poses in Hatha Yoga are held for longer (a couple rounds of breath) allowing you to explore alignment, increasing range of movement, building stability into the physical body, and improving your proprioception (your body's ability to sense movement, action, and location).
 The word Hatha Yoga is a bringing together of two syllables: ‘Ha’ and ‘Tha’.
 ‘Ha’ refers to the firey, masculine and yang and is related to the sun or solar energy.
 ‘Tha’ refers to the cooling, feminine and yin and is therefore related to the moon or lunar energy.